 One of the easiest and most versatile IKEA hacks is to turn a Kallax shelf into a bench for the end of your bed.
 I feel like you always see an end-of-bed bench or couch in pics of fancy bedrooms, which I love.
 Plus, you can store books, magazines, blankets, pillows, and more in cubbies or baskets.
 To make this hack, you’ll need a Kallax unit (4×1 or 4×2), a piece of plywood, some foam, and fabric for the cushion.

 If you have a teeny tiny bit of space that could never fit even the smallest bedside table, then maybe a bedside shelf is for you.

-This cute and useful shelf from Apartment Therapy is made from the Bekvam Spice Rack, 2023 Nominee for Most Hacked Rack. (jk, there’s no awards for most hacked.
+This cute and useful shelf from Apartment Therapy is made from the Bekvam Spice Rack, 2023 Nominee for Most Hacked Rack. (jk, there are no awards for most hacked.
 I don’t think.
 Maybe there should be!).

 That little Einstein bulb upside-down lamp action is right up my alley.
 That’s definitely in my bedroom decor daydream.

-This bedroom from Ikea is giving off a masculine vibe and I’m here for it.
+This bedroom hack from Ikea is giving off a masculine vibe and I’m here for it.
 It definitely seems like something a bachelor with unintentional good taste would throw together.

 That headboard is a screen for a desk.
 Like, that you would use at work in a cubicle for some privacy.

 But stick it behind your bed and it just looks like a brilliant headboard.
 And it’s kind of a felt material, so it’s soft and absorbs sound.
 It’s meant to have a light clipped on it, so no bedside table needed.
 You can even stick pictures on it.